tati-micheletti/fitBirdBiomassModel/README.md

 ---
 # Overview

-This module creates a model using total biomass of soft and hardwood for Red-breasted Nuthatch (RBNUinBC).
+This module creates a model using total biomass of soft and hardwood for Canada Warbler.
 The covariates can be used in an anticipation function for harvesting.

 # Usage